The Roper River map

 View the full roper river map

-The Roper River Map was produced by artist Simon Norman, in collaboration with Traditional Owners from across the Roper River catchment.
+The Roper River Map was produced by artist Simon Normand, in collaboration with Traditional Owners from across the Roper River catchment.

 Indigenous and non-Indigenous people sit on a rock, looking over a large painted map of the Roper River